Skip to main content

 a couple standing on a staircase at their wedding venue - the banister of the staircase is completely covered in an elaborate floral installment which consists of lots of greenery

 At this price bracket, your wedding flower options really start to open up.
 As well as your wedding party flowers, and some small decorative features, you can now expect to upgrade your bouquets to include bigger and better blooms, as well as having larger and more elaborate wedding table decorations.
+After all, it’s above the reported average cost of wedding flowers in the UK, so you should be able to enjoy some extra finishing touches.

 This could also include some small floral wedding aisle decorations, mantelpiece arrangements and urns or pedestal vase blooms.
 Belinda says that this is a really healthy wedding flower budget.
 It welcomes a more bespoke service with much more to work with.